 For lazy housekeepers like me, there are tons of products that help make things easier.
-I’d much rather grab a Clorox® Disinfecting Wipe with Micro-Scrubbers to wipe down my kitchen table than to actually get out the rags and pre-clean them.
+I’d much rather grab a cleaning wipes to wipe down my kitchen table than to actually get out the rags and spray.
 And honestly, with the convenience, why not?
 I have better ways to spend my time – like playing with my three adorable little boys.
 Or checking Facebook for the 300th time that day.

 But once in a while, I’ll admit the mess gets to me.
 That happened to me a few days ago.
 With the holiday fun we had, our kitchen had been used and abused for the last few weeks, and when I went to make Sunday lunch, I took one look at my stove and groaned.
 It was a mess.

 From water over-boiling and leaving rings to sticky hard masses of sugar from the homemade candy I’d made to burnt on food that had never been cleaned up, it needed a thorough cleaning.